inbouto/EveFleetSetups/Wormhole-mining.md

 ### Retrieval phase
 **Formations used : [the motorcade](#the-motorcade), [the royal guard](#the-royal-guard)<br>**
 The [motorcade](#The_Motorcade) will make its way back to the [royal convoy](#the-royal-convoy) to escort it out of J-space.
-Once in high-sec, ore and gas can be brought to designated retrieval station.
+Once in high-sec, ore and gas can be brought to the designated retrieval station.

 ## Fleet Setups